Market Literacy

 (Narrator: There was something to see there.)

 You are encouraged to protect yourself using the information presented here.
-The Self-Regulatory Organizations (SROs) throughout the broader stock market - ("We investigated ourselves and found no wrongdoing, Sir! <drool>") - such as the Financial Industry Regulatory Authority, Inc. (FINRA) and the New York Stock Exchange (NYSE), as well as the Depository Trust and Clearing Corporation (DTCC; i.e. "Cede & Co."), will not and do not have your best interest at heart.
+The Self-Regulatory Organizations (SROs) throughout the broader stock market - ("We investigated ourselves and found no wrongdoing!") - such as the Financial Industry Regulatory Authority, Inc. (FINRA) and the New York Stock Exchange (NYSE), as well as the Depository Trust and Clearing Corporation (DTCC; i.e. "Cede & Co."), will not and do not have your best interest at heart.
+The money gained through both the legal loopholes and sheer illegal criminality is being used to fund dubious and criminal organizations and people.
 You are being backstabbed, whether you own stocks/securities or not.
 Now's our chance to turn around and defend ourselves.

 This website is dedicated to education and market literacy.
 Nothing here should be taken as financial advice.